Bookworm100/PistolShrimpDB/How does this work (Architectural Details).md

 SharedFunctions.py contains functions used by multiple other modules.

 ### Functions:
+- generateRandomKey: Generates a random key if the user does not supply one or the user supplied one exists in the key value store

 - spaceMatches - Used to separate out column types and values in commands with commas (Used in Delete.py, Insert.py, Search.py, Selects.py, Update.py)

 - conjMatches - Used to separate out column types and values in commands containing ands and ors (Used in Delete.py, Search.py, Select.py)